Swiftships

-Swiftships is a shipbuilding and marine engineering company headquartered in South Louisiana, USA.
-Company operates globally and specialized in the construction of small to medium sized vessels made of steel, aluminum or fiberglass.
+Swiftships is a shipbuilding and marine engineering company headquartered in South Louisiana, United States.
+The company operates globally and specialized in the construction of small to medium sized vessels made of steel, aluminum or fiberglass.
 Swiftships is involved in ship design, construction, repair and maintenance activities.

 History

 Founded by Fred Sewart in 1942, Swiftships began as Sewart Machine Works and then as Sewart Seacraft in 1946.
-Company became a supplier of “Swift Boats” to the US Navy during the Vietnam War (Swiftships delivered 193 Fast Patrol Crafts to the US Navy throughout the conflict).
+The company became a supplier of "Swift Boats" to the US Navy during the Vietnam War (Swiftships delivered 193 Fast Patrol Crafts to the US Navy throughout the conflict).
 The mission objective of the Swift Boat was to provide the Navy with a fast boat that could patrol the river shores for enemy soldiers.

 In 1969 the company was renamed as Swiftships.